|Monday||09.30 – 16.00|

 Children’s and young adults groups and activities

-- Rhyme Time: Babies from birth – songs, cuddles and tickles for new born babies up to nine months, and their parents and carers.
+- Rhyme Time: Babies from birth – songs and rhymes for new-born and young babies with their parents and carers.
+Ideal for babies not yet moving around.
 Fridays, 10:00 – 10:30.

 - Rhyme Time – songs and rhymes for 0-2 year olds, and parents and carers.
 Tuesdays, 10:00 – 10:30 and 11:00 – 11:30.